Sinking of ARA General Belgrano: Legal action

-In 1993, the sinking of the ARA General Belgrano was denounced by the relatives of the victims to the Comisión Investigadora de las Violaciones a los Derechos Humanos, under the Ministry of Defence of the Argentine Republic, as an unnecessary war crime.
+In 1993, the sinking of ARA General Belgrano was denounced by the relatives of the victims to the Comisión Investigadora de las Violaciones a los Derechos Humanos (Human Rights Violations Investigation Commission), under the Ministry of Defence of the Argentine Republic, as an unnecessary war crime.
 The Commission decided that the sinking of the General Belgrano would not be investigated, which caused considerable controversy, as Ministerial Resolution No. 220 of June 2, 1993, is categorical in stating that the Investigating Commission "is intended to investigate the possible existence of acts in violation of current human rights standards, during and after the war episodes that took place in the Malvinas and the South Atlantic from April 2, 1982."

-On July 2, 2000, Luisa Diamantina Romero de Ibanez and Roberto Guillermo Rojasos, relatives of two victims of the sinking of the cruiser, filed complaints against the British government with the European Court of Human Rights, claiming that the attack on the ARA General Belgrano violated their children's "right to life" under Article 2 of the European Convention on Human Rights.
+On July 2, 2000, Luisa Diamantina Romero de Ibanez and Roberto Guillermo Rojasos, relatives of two victims of the sinking of the cruiser, filed complaints against the British government with the European Court of Human Rights, claiming that the attack on ARA General Belgrano violated their children's "right to life" under Article 2 of the European Convention on Human Rights.
 The complaints were dismissed on July 19, 2000, based on the arguments that they were filed too late and that the plaintiffs had not exhausted the legal remedies available to them in the British courts.
 However, Argentine war veterans' associations continued to pressure their government to take the case to the International Court of Justice and accuse former British Prime Minister Margaret Thatcher of war crimes.